|Address411 North Front Street Wilmington, NC|

 Cape Fear Community College has a good gender split, with 57% of undergraduates being female and 43% of undergraduates being male.

 At the school, most students are North Carolina residents; in fact, 76% of all students reside in North Carolina.
-However, 13% of students come from out-of-state .
+However, 13% of students come from out-of-state and 11% of students are international.
 This means you’ll be able to interact with people from all backgrounds.

 The student to faculty ratio at Cape Fear Community College is 14:1.
-This means that you should have no trouble getting the academic support you need from Cape Fear Community College to thrive in your studies.
+This means that you should have no trouble getting the academic support you need to thrive in your studies.